-Current transformers are mounted on the incoming electrical service mains between the utility meter and the main circuit breaker.
-They are used to monitor the total electric load, not just the loads connected to the Energy Sentry®.
+A Current Transformer (CT) can use a demand controller and be interpreted as real kW.
+Current Transformers are mounted on the incoming electrical service mains between the utility meter and the main circuit breaker.
+They are used to monitor the total electric load, not just the loads connected to the Energy Sentry® demand controller.

 Current transformers generate a current that is proportional to their turns ratio.
 This current can be read by the demand controller’s microcontroller and interpreted as real kW.

-Two CTs are usually mounted inside the load center.
-Most Energy Sentry installations use standard CTs that are shipped with each controller.
-However, certain installations require special CTs in order to correctly adapt the Energy Sentry to the electrical service.
-The CTs must be located so they monitor the total current of the utility service on which they are installed.
+Two Current Transformers are usually mounted inside the load center.
+Most Energy Sentry installations use standard CTs that are shipped with each demand controller.
+However, certain installations require special Current Transformers in order to correctly adapt the Energy Sentry to the electrical service.
+The Current Transformers must be located so they monitor the total current of the utility service on which they are installed.
 They must measure the same current that the meter is measuring.
-See below for a brief description of the types of CTs available from Brayden Automation and their proper application.
+See below for a brief description of the types of CTs available from Energy Sentry (Brayden Automation) and their proper application.

 Hook-ups - Standard CT

 The standard CT will easily fit up to 750 MCM cable (1.17 inches).
 Be sure the CT will fit in the load center with the cover in place.
 If there is not enough room in the load center, contact your utility company for the desired installation procedure.
 Installation of the current transformers must be done by a licensed electrician licensed in the jurisdiction where the controller is installed.